xiangl18/EC601-Mini-Project-2/README.md

 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/mobilenet.PNG)
 3. For the training result, the result of training on mobilenet before fine tune, I train for 100 epoches, is:
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/mobilenet_val.PNG)
-The validation accuracy is 83.3%.
+The validation accuracy is 81.34%.
 After we do fine tuning, and train for 30 epochs, the result is :
 ![Image text](https://github.com/xiangl18/EC601-Mini-Project-2/raw/master/img_folder/mobilenet_finetune_val.PNG)
-The validation accuracy is 83.3%.
+As we can see, the blue line is the result of fine tune, the validation accuracy is 87.98%.